-As we mentioned in our guide to the Best Breakfast in Honolulu, the popular-yet-slightly-hidden Heavenly Island Lifestyle cafe does amazingly fresh, super nutritious acai bowls.
-Made local, organic produce whenever possible, their acai bowls contain less added sugar than many of the other acai bowls on O’ahu, making for a clean, slightly more tangy mouthfeel.
-We love the lovely little orchid flower they place on top of each bowl.
-(Even those are locally-grown, as well.)
+Made local, organic produce whenever possible, their acai bowls contain less added sugar than many of the other acai bowls on O’ahu.
+As a result, they have a clean, slightly more tangy mouthfeel.
+We also love the cute little orchid flower they place on top of each bowl.
+(Those are locally-grown, as well.)

 Traditionalists, beware: these are not your momma’s acai bowls.
-Banan‘s modern, healthy twist on a classic acai bowl looks like soft serve ice cream, but it is in fact made with the same antioxident-rich acai blended with fresh, local apple bananas only.
+Banan‘s modern, healthy twist on a classic acai bowl looks like soft-serve ice cream, but it is in fact made with the same antioxidant-rich acai blended with fresh, local apple bananas only.
 As a result, this deliciously sweet vegan, dairy-free treat is probably the healthiest acai “bowl” on the island of O’ahu.

 Either way, you won’t find another acai bowl like this on Oahu– and certainly not a proper soft serve twist.
-The acai flavor here is more mellow and less sweet (which I personally like better), and the mouthfeel is as smooth as it can get.
-Banan is fabulous.
+The acai flavor here is more mellow and less sweet (which I personally like better).
+And the mouthfeel is as smooth as it can get.
+Basically, Banan is awesome.
+It’s a real local favorite.
 The picture above should speak for itself!

-In search of other sweet treats on the island?
-Here’s where to get the Best “Shave Ice” on O’ahu. (<—It’s a local delicacy, and they say you haven’t really visited Hawai’i until you’ve tried it.)
-We also have insider guides to the Best Restaurants, Coffee, Breakfast, and Hikes on the island.
+Related: Here’s where to get the Best Local “Shave Ice” on O’ahu. (<— It’s a local delicacy, and they say you haven’t really visited Hawai’i until you’ve tried it.)